FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 A flat-fee vendor gets paid the same whether they document 2 hours or 8 hours of your indirect care.
 We don’t think that’s the right incentive.

-Our Documentation Processing Fee means our revenue grows only when your documented time grows.
-When AutoBill captures another 15-minute increment of defensible indirect care, that’s $20 in your pocket and $1.60 in ours.
+Our Documentation Processing Fee is a fixed per-unit charge of $1.60 per validated 15-minute increment, independent of OHIP payment outcomes.
 If the system stops finding billable time, we stop earning the variable fee.
 That keeps us focused on maximizing your capture — every day, every quarter.

 We charge for documentation outputs, not for a share of your OHIP billings.
 Your insured revenue is yours.

 The reality is that most Ontario physicians are already under-billing existing OHIP codes, have never billed for the indirect care time FHO+ now covers, and face a claims system that flags over a million submissions per year.
-AutoBill doesn’t just capture FHO+ time — it creates the audit-defensible documentation trail that protects every dollar you bill.
-When our system documents more of your legitimate work, our revenue grows with yours.
-That alignment is the point.
+Our platform doesn’t just capture FHO+ time — it creates the audit-defensible documentation trail that protects every dollar you bill.

 Common questions from physicians

-It’s a per-unit fee for every validated 15-minute documentation increment AutoBill captures.
+It’s a per-unit fee for every validated 15-minute documentation increment our platform captures.
 The fee is $1.60 per increment — the same regardless of which billing code (Q310, Q311, Q312, or Q313) applies.
-Because Q312 and Q313 are brand-new codes launching April 1, 2026, your starting baseline is zero.
+Because Q312 and Q313 are codes that launched April 1, 2026, your starting baseline is zero.
 Every increment we document is time that would otherwise go unbilled.

 This is a documentation processing fee, not a percentage of your OHIP revenue.
 OpsMed is compensated for validated workflow capture and documentation outputs — never for a share of your insured billings.
 You retain full control over which claims are submitted under your billing number.

-AutoBill connects to your EMR through its secure API to read appointment schedules, timestamps, and activity metadata — not clinical note content.
+Our platform connects to your EMR through its secure API to read appointment schedules, timestamps, and activity metadata — not clinical note content.
 Nothing changes in how you or your staff use the EMR.
-AutoBill works with OSCAR Pro (live integration), with Accuro and PS Suite support in progress.
-If your EMR isn’t yet supported via API, AutoBill can work from OHIP billing exports and appointment schedule data while integration is completed.
+Our platform works with OSCAR community edition (integration tested, OSCAR Pro API access pending), with Accuro and PS Suite support in progress.
+If your EMR isn’t yet supported via API, we can work from OHIP billing exports and appointment schedule data while integration is completed.

 All data is returned or securely destroyed within 30 days of cancellation.
-It never leaves Azure Canada Central and is never used to train AI models.
-All AI processing occurs within our secure Azure Canada Central environment.
-No patient data is sent to public AI services or processed outside Canadian borders.
+Patient data is stored in our secure Azure Canada Central environment.
+AI-assisted features process only de-identified, anonymized data through enterprise AI services governed by Personal Health Agreements.
+No identifiable patient data is sent to external services.
+Enterprise AI providers do not use customer data to train models.
 OpsMed acts as a PHIPA agent — your patient data is yours, always.

-AutoBill works with or without an AI scribe.
+Our platform works with or without an AI scribe.
 If your clinic uses a VOR-approved scribe (like Empathia, Tali, or Scribeberry), the scribe’s encounter notes provide additional timestamped evidence — making your billing records even stronger.
-If you don’t have a scribe, AutoBill uses room sensors plus your EMR appointment data to capture direct care time.
-Either way, the system is fully functional from day one.
+If you don’t have a scribe, our platform uses room sensors plus your EMR appointment data to capture direct care time.

 After the 90-day pilot, service continues month-to-month.
 Cancel anytime with 30 days written notice.
-Sensors purchased during onboarding are yours to keep.
+Sensors remain with OpsMed at the end of the engagement.
 Upon cancellation, all clinic data is securely destroyed per PHIPA requirements, and we provide a final export of your billing documentation archive.
 Platform pricing is locked for 12 months from your start date.

 Appendix A is the Ministry’s list of high-value primary care procedures that now qualify for 50% shadow billing instead of 30% — IUD insertions, skin biopsies, laceration repairs, immunizations, epistaxis treatment, and more.
 If your clinic performs these procedures on rostered patients, every encounter now yields significantly more passive revenue.
 OpsMed cross-references your encounter records against the Appendix A code list and flags anything being missed.